angular/angular/modules/angular2/docs/core/01_templates.md

 ### Expressions

-Expressions can be used to bind to a properties only.
+Expressions can be used to bind to properties only.
 Expressions represent how data should be projected to the View.
 Expressions should not have any side effects and should be idempotent.
 Examples of where expressions can be used in Angular are:
 ```